ychu19/foundation/README.md

 ### Data Collection

-I used `Selenium` with `python` and scraped 120K reviews and information about 88 foundations from Sephora
+I used `Selenium` with `python` and scraped 120K reviews and information about 88 foundations from Sephora.
+A typical review looks like this:

 <img src="https://github.com/ychu19/foundation/blob/main/img/example_review.jpg" width=800px>

 Information scraped: